Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

         1. As a Returning Vistor, I want to still find the game enjoyable and challanging.

-        2. As a Returning Vistor, I still use it to have good grasp of the undamentals of JavaScript.
+        2. As a Returning Vistor, I still use it to have good grasp on the undamentals of JavaScript.

 - ## Design

     - ### Colour Scheme

-        - The first main colour is a shade of grey and darkblue (#445361) which is used for the font, icons and buttons (when not hoovered over).
+        - The first main colour is a shade of grey and darkblue (#445361) which is used for the font, icons and buttons (when not hovered over).

         - The second main colour is a shade of very light grey (#dfdfdf) for the sites background colour.

 # Technologies Used